davidcarboni-archive/robocademy/curriculum-materials/CourseDetails.md

 Ultra Affordable Educational Robot Project

 ### Subtitle
-Step-by-step guide to gettig you started using the AFRON Lollybot.
+Step-by-step guide to getting you started using the AFRON Lollybot.